Steel Curtain (roller coaster)

-Steel Curtain is located on the former site of the Log Jammer, a flume ride that closed in 2017.
-The current roller coaster was announced in July 2018 following a two-phase teaser campaign, Project 412, that generated publicity for the ride.
-The track was topped out in March 2019; after a series of weather-related delays, the ride opened on July 13, 2019.
+Steel Curtain is located on the former site of Log Jammer, a flume ride that closed in 2017.
+The roller coaster was announced in July 2018 following a two-phase teaser campaign dubbed "Project 412" that generated publicity for the ride.
+The track was topped out in March 2019.
+After a series of weather-related delays, the ride opened on July 13, 2019.
 Steel Curtain received Amusement Today magazine's Golden Ticket Award for Best New Roller Coaster in 2019.
+The ride was closed for repairs during the 2024 season to reinforce the ride's existing support columns and add new supports.
+It reopened to passholders on May 23, 2025, and to the general public the following day.